jacktuck/awesome-realtime/readme.md

 - [Ably](https://www.ably.io) - Ably is a realtime data delivery platform providing developers everything they need.
 - [Pubnub](https://www.pubnub.com) - APIs for developers building secure realtime Mobile, Web, and IoT Apps.
 - [Pusher](https://pusher.com) - Pusher is a hosted API for realtime bi-directional functionality via WebSockets.
+- [AWS IoT](https://aws.amazon.com/iot-platform) - AWS IoT allows you to easily connect devices to the cloud and to other devices.

 ### Subsection